-IUV vestment Advisers rund managers

-• Advise on all aspects of investment of the Scheme's assets, including suitability of the benchmark, implementation and regular monitoring.
+Investment Advisers Fund managers Advise on all aspects of investment of the Scheme's assets, including suitability of the benchmark, implementation and regular monitoring.
 Advise on the contents of this Statement.
+Provide any required training.
 Operate within the terms of this statement and their written contract.
 Select individual investments having regard for suitability and diversification.

-- Provide any required training.